 A second roster (Roster 2) goes out after the withdrawal deadline for each session.
 Students who are reported as not attending during the two weeks leading up to the withdrawal date will be administratively withdrawn from the class and assigned a grade of "W1."
 A last date of attendance will be reported and used to calculate the return of any Title IV aid (including Pell grant, Stafford Loans, etc.).

 Each semester, the Records Office provides a memo including instructions and deadlines for attendance verification to the Vice President of Academic Affairs/College Provost who then forwards it to all faculty via email.
-Faculty are required to monitor attendance during the specified time periods and update the attendance information via the Faculty Center on the MyDaytonaState portal, My Academics, Faculty Center, Attendance College Credit.
+Faculty are required to monitor attendance during the specified time periods and update the attendance information via the Faculty Center on the MyDaytonaState portal, Falcon Self-Service, Faculty Center, Attendance College Credit.

 Roster 1 and Roster 2 attendance verification is required.
 Attendance throughout the rest of the term is the instructor's option for undergraduate programs.
 However, for Adult Education and clock hour programs, faculty are required to verify daily attendance.
-This verification may be accomplished via the Faculty Center on the MyDaytonaState portal, My Academics, Faculty Center, Daily Attendance.
+This verification may be accomplished via the Faculty Center on the MyDaytonaState portal, Falcon Self-Service, Faculty Center, Daily Attendance.

 It is good practice to take attendance routinely throughout the semester.
 Many faculty members link student class attendance to the grading policy in the course to emphasize the importance of being in class.
 This practice, too, is beneficial, but the link must be clearly articulated in the written course syllabus.